annamakarew/Portfolio/README.md

 - __Senior Project__
 - __Politics and Religion in Italian Renaissance Art__

-My current goal is to learn techniques and tools for securing code and computer architecture to improve the security of applications.
+My current goal is to learn techniques and tools for securing code to improve the security of applications.

 ### Let's Connect!